mirconegri/mirconegri/README.md

 # 👋 Hi, I'm Mirco!

-💻 Computer Science student at the [University of Trento](https://www.disi.unitn.it/).
+💻 1st year of Computer Science at the [University of Trento](https://www.disi.unitn.it/).

 ---